 The law asked for consideration of reimbursement for CHWs.
 After discussion, the workgroup determined that it would be premature to issue recommendations related to reimbursement at this time.
 The recommendations above are key to establishing the value of CHWs and a framework for the profession, which can then be used to advocate for reimbursement at a later date.
 Instead, the workgroup discussed the importance of considering and promoting multiple sources of payment for CHWs in the future, not just reimbursement by public and private payers.
-This should include promoting direct hiring of and/or contractual payment to CHWs by providers operating in risk-based payment structures, such as hospitals under the All Payer Model, ACOs, and PCMHs.
+This should include promoting direct hiring of and/or contractual payment to CHWs by providers operating in risk-based payment structures, such as hospitals under the All-Payer Model, ACOs, and PCMHs.
+The workgroup recommended that a group of CHW stakeholders continue to discuss and develop more detailed guidelines and/or recommendations for reimbursement from multiple public and private payment sources.